MP for Guildford

 Liberal Democrat Spokesperson (Local Government)

 Zöe Franklin is the Liberal Democrat MP for Guildford, elected in 2024.
-She serves as the Liberal Democrat Spokesperson for Local Government and sits on several committees, including the Representation of the People Bill committee and the Ecclesiastical Committee.
-She has previously been involved with the Culture, Media and Sport Committee and with scrutiny of the Mental Health Bill [HL] and Crown Estate Bill [HL].
+She currently serves as the Liberal Democrat Spokesperson on Local Government and sits on several parliamentary committees, including the Representation of the People Bill committee (since 2026-03-11), the Court of Referees, the Speaker's Conference and the Ecclesiastical Committee.
+Her earlier parliamentary work includes roles on the Culture, Media and Sport Committee and involvement with the Mental Health Bill and Crown Estate Bill in parliamentary committees.

 Generated 21 February 2026